swang225/ygar-10yg/README.md

 # ygar0001

-paper.pdf contains the final report in latex format.
+final_report.pdf contains the final report in latex format.

 notebook/* contains every notebook used to generate results and graphs.